AntaresSimulatorTeam/andromede-modeling-prototype/docs/getting-started.md

       port2: injection_port
 ~~~

-## Example of timeseries file
+## Example of a timeseries file
-Here is an example for the ~load_data.txt~ mentioned in the system file above, in the case with 4 timesteps and 2 scenarios.
+Here is an example for the data file ~load_data~ mentioned in the system file above, in the case with 4 timesteps and 2 scenarios.

 ~~~
 50 55